Grants, tenders and exporting research

 - require the adequate recording of Australia's international trade.

-Visit the Australian Customs and Border Protection Service website for information about goods subject to controls, customs duty, and sales taxes.
+Visit the Australian Border Force website for information about goods subject to controls, customs duty, and sales taxes.

 Department of Foreign Affairs and Trade

 The Department of Foreign Affairs and Trade provides valuable information about almost 240 countries and economies.
 Information about a country's land, people, history, government, political conditions, economy and foreign relations is particularly useful if you are a potential exporter seeking viable markets.